oracle/coherence-operator/docs/quickstart.md

 ## 4. Access the Coherence running within Kubernetes using the default Coherence*Extend feature

-When starting Coherence with no options, as in the preceding section, the cluster created has three nodes and exposes a Coherence*Extend on port 20000 in the cluster.
+When starting Coherence with no options, as in the preceding section, the Coherence cluster created has three nodes, and exposes a Coherence*Extend proxy server on port 20000 in the cluster.
 As the chart notes explain, you must "forward" this port so that it is available outside the cluster.
 The `kubectl` command can do this, but you must supply the name of the Kubernetes "pod" that is running Coherence.
 Thankfully, the chart notes say exactly how to do this:

 ```bash
 $ export POD_NAME=$(kubectl get pods -l "app=coherence,release=sample-coherence" -o jsonpath="{.items[0].metadata.name}")